EugTech/Open-Eugene/docs/index.md

 ## When & Where ##
 Open Eugene Fest will be happening Friday November 30th and Saturday December 1st 2018.
-Location is TBD but will definately be downtown, Eugene.
+Location is TBD but will definitely be downtown, Eugene.

 ## Submit a project ##
 We are looking for projects that collaborators can work on during  the event.
 Maybe you have a project that is up and running but not open-sourced.
 We can help take you to the next level.
 Perhaps you have an idea for a project and would like to start it out by working in the open.
 We can get you started.
 Or maybe you have some data stuck in a flat file somewhere you;d like to see made available to the world or have a PI built.
 That works too!
 We'd love to build community connections between projects and contributors.